ParallelAgile/CodeBot/codegen-process-guide/low-code/task-oriented-apis.md

 ---
 layout: page
-title: Task-Oriented APIs
+title: Task APIs
 permalink: /codegen-process-guide/low-code/task-oriented-apis
 parent: Low-Code Capabilities
 grand_parent: CodeBot Guide
 nav_order: 3
 ---

-# Task-Oriented APIs
+# Task APIs

 Up until this point in the tutorial, the APIs being generated have focused on create, read, update and delete (CRUD) functionality.
-CRUD operations can be thought of as the basic building blocks of REST APIs; however, many data operations tend to operate at a higher level - combining individual CRUD operations to complete a specific task or goal.
+It's a starting point, but it's preferable to base your API on specific tasks (goals, use cases).
+So instead of using endpoints like "create Invoice" or "modify Invoice", you'd use "send Invoice" and "cancel Invoice".

 > More often than not, there's a 1:1 correlation between a task and a use case.
 So we do recommend first modeling the use cases, then associating each one with the relevant endpoint.
 This provides a linkage that's in turn useful for identifying test cases.

 CodeBot does generate some task-oriented endpoints automatically - in particular, `login` and `register`.
-But it's possible to define additional task endpoints, to create a REST API that's more structured and goal-driven (use case driven) and not simply based on CRUD operations.
+But it's possible to define additional task endpoints, to create an entire REST API that's structured around goals (use case driven) and not simply based on CRUD operations.

 This in turn can help with defining a more secure API, as data access and updates can be granted based on specific use cases, and not just fine-grained table/row access.